louis-prudhomme/ace-of-clubs/README.md

 is `[album_artist]/[date] – [album]/[disc]-[track] – [title].[extension]`, but you can ditch the tags you don't need or
 change the order as well as the characters.
 More customization options will come in time! :)

+Optionally, a functionality is available to transcode WAV and MP3 files to a FLAC or Opus equivalent.
+It must be activated with a specific flag.

 ## But technically, how does this work ?

-This is a Java 16, Maven-powered and GraalVM-packaged (yet to come) project, which should run on major operating systems (or those that support Java at the very least).
+This is a Java 16, Maven-powered project, which should run on major operating systems (or those that support Java at the very least).

-No ready packages are available to download at the moment, but you can clone the project and package it with Maven.

 The program makes leverages the Java 9 Flow API to parallelize the different storing steps (finding, naming and moving so far).

+Technically, the program operates through a stream of different steps ;

+1. Finding the music files at the specified location
+2. Optionally, transcoding the file to another format (FLAC or Opus)
+3. Computing the new path from the file tags
+4. Writing (move or copy) the sorted music files

+## How to package the project ?

+The project is packaged through Maven.
+For the moment, only a JAR is available (and you can download it on the main page).

+Alternatively, you can download the project files and package them with Maven using `mvn clean install`.

 ## What is planned in the future ?